malinowskip/dgt_parser/README.md

 ...where the input dir is the directory containing the downloaded ZIP files and the subcommand specifies the output format (more details below).

 ## SQLite Database
+The following command will save all translation units in an SQLite database.

 ```shell
 dgt_parser -i <INPUT_DIR> sqlite --output db.sqlite